-8.9.
-Review Process and Submission Requirements

-- A. Pre-Aapplication and Conference - (1).
+- 9. Review Process and Submission Requirements - A. Preapplication and Conference - (1).
 Process.
 The purpose of this meeting is to familiarize the applicant with the review procedures and submission requirements, and approval criteria, and to familiarize the Planner with the nature of the project. - a.
-This meeting is optional for Minor Subdivisions, but required for Major Subdivisions. - Such review shall not cause the plan to be a pending application or proceeding under 1M.R.S.A. §302.
-No decisions relative to the plan may be made at this meeting. - a.c.
-To request a preapplication conference the applicant shall submit, at a brief narrative describing the project, the location of the project on a US Geologic Survey (USGS) topographic map, and a copy of the Tax Map showing the development parcel. - (1).
-Plan Requirements - (2).
-Written SubmissionRequirements
+This meeting is optional for Minor Subdivisions, but required for Major Subdivisions. - b.
+Such review shall not cause the plan to be a pending application or proceeding under 1M.R.S.A. §302.
+No decisions relative to the plan may be made at this meeting. - c.
+To request a preapplication conference the applicant shall submit, at a brief narrative describing the project, the location of the project on a US Geologic Survey (USGS) topographic map, and a copy of the Tax Map showing the development parcel. - B. Sketch Plan Review - (1).
+Review application form.